-Some of the best institutions of the world provide Occupational theory courses of MSc on campus.
-There are over Thirty Institutions in the UK alone that offers two, three or four year courses.
+Some of the best institutions in the world provide Occupational theory courses of MSc on campus.
+There are over Thirty Institutions in the UK alone that offers two, three, or four-year courses.
 The range of work is fantastic.
 An OT can work in different settings.
-Like, they can work in a hospital, a school, a university, in a community of people or an equipment company.
+Like, they can work in a hospital, a school, a university, a community of people, or an equipment company.
 There are a lot of different areas of interest and employment for an OT.
-Apart from being a Therapist who actually deals with patients, one can also coach people professionally on how to become a successful occupational therapist.
-They can work as a practitioner or a researcher of for that matter even a manager.
+Apart from being a Therapist who actually deals with patients, one can also coach people professionally to become a successful occupational therapist.
+They can work as a practitioner or a researcher or, for that matter, even a manager.

 This job can be really exhausting because of the constant requirement of moving the patient and the equipment.
 And sometimes, they are also required to attend multiple appointments in a short span of time.
 But then that feeling of making people do what they cannot because of some disability surely compensates for the tiredness.

 An occupational therapist’s profession is basically enabling people to live their lives to the fullest with independence.
 It is a noble and respectable profession with many scopes in the present and the time to come.